 Another option for your morning routine checklist is to do something good for your body by giving it proper nutrition.
 Sorry, cereal doesn’t count.
 But making a healthy veggie omelet does.

 Every morning I take a shot of Amazing Grass to get a healthy dose of greens in.
-You could even do something as simple as a warm cup of lemon water to jumpstart your digestion or even take an apple cider vinegar gummy.
+You could even do something as simple as a warm cup of lemon water to jumpstart your digestion or make this protein-packed hot chocolate.

 2.)
 Do something good for your mind.

 Often times, what’s good for your body is also good for your mind.
 That quick walk or yoga session can also help clear your head.